pawamoy/shell-history/README.md

 - [Chart ideas](#chart-ideas)

 ## Dependencies
-Only Flask: `pip install flask`.
+Python packages: `pip install -r requirements.txt`.
+You can install them in a specific virtualenv or globally with sudo.
 You will also need Internet connection since assets are not bundled.

 ## Installation
 Clone the repo with `git clone https://github.com/Pawamoy/shellhist`.